 We are subject to various market risks.
 The quality of our investment portfolio and the current level of shareholders' equity continue to provide a sound financial base as we strive to expand our marketing to offer competitive products.
-Our investment portfolio had unrealized appreciation on available-for-sale securities of \$4,453,840 and \$3,390,869 as of March 31, 2015 and December 31, 2014, respectively, prior to the impact of income taxes and deferred acquisition cost adjustments.
-The \$1,085,720 increase in unrealized gains arising for the three months ended March 31, 2015 has been offset by the first quarter 2015 net realized investment gains of \$22,749 originating from the sale and call activity for available-for-sale fixed maturity and equity securities.
+Our investment portfolio had unrealized appreciation (depreciation) on available-for-sale securities of (\$26,619) and \$3,390,869 as of September 30, 2015 and December 31, 2014, respectively, prior to the impact of income taxes and deferred acquisition cost adjustments.
+The \$3,417,488 decrease in unrealized gains arising for the nine months ended September 30, 2015 has been offset by net realized investment losses for the nine months ended September 30, 2015 of \$18,521 originating from the sale and call activity for available-for-sale fixed maturity and equity securities and a loss on other-than-temporary impairment.

 A primary liquidity concern is the risk of an extraordinary level of early policyholder withdrawals.
 We include provisions within our insurance policies, such as surrender charges, that help limit and discourage early withdrawals.
 Individual life insurance policies are less susceptible to withdrawal than annuity reserves and deposit liabilities because policyholders may incur surrender charges and undergo a new underwriting process in order to obtain a new insurance policy.

 Cash flow projections and cash flow tests under various market interest rate scenarios are also performed annually to assist in evaluating liquidity needs and adequacy.
 We currently anticipate that available liquidity sources and future cash flows will be adequate to meet our needs for funds.

 One of our significant risks relates to the fluctuations in interest rates.
 Regarding interest rates, the value of our available-for-sale fixed maturity securities investment portfolio will increase or decrease in an inverse relationship with fluctuations in interest rates, while net investment income earned on newly acquired available-for-sale fixed maturity securities increases or decreases in direct relationship with interest rate changes.

 From an income perspective, we are exposed to rising interest rates which could be a significant risk, as TLIC's and FBLIC's annuity business is impacted by changes in interest rates.
 Life insurance company policy liabilities bear fixed rates.
 From a liquidity perspective, our fixed rate policy liabilities are relatively insensitive to interest rate fluctuations.

 We believe gradual increases in interest rates do not present a significant liquidity exposure for the life insurance policies.
 We maintain conservative durations in our fixed maturity portfolio.
-As of March 31, 2015, cash, short-term investments and the fair value of fixed maturity available-for-sale securities with maturities of less than one year and the fair value of lottery receivables with maturities of less than one year equaled 13.5% of total policy liabilities.
+As of September 30, 2015, cash, short-term investments and the fair value of fixed maturity available-for-sale securities with maturities of less than one year and the fair value of lottery receivables with maturities of less than one year equaled 10.0% of total policy liabilities.
 If interest rates rise significantly in a short time frame, there can be no assurance that the life insurance industry, including the Company, would not experience increased levels of surrenders and reduced sales, and thereby be materially adversely affected.